 I’m not sure how he defines one page and how much that actually is.
 It’s quite hard to define in this day of age with digital writing and writing in Scrivener, but that’s not the point.
 The point is that it’s a simple principle of focusing on the small daily things.
 So if he would have focused on writing 45 titles or becoming a best seller author, or having film deals, you would have never done anything.

-Instead, he focused on writing one, at least one page per day.
+Instead, he started writing at least one page per day.
 And that’s it.
 It’s a really simple rule, but it’s a rule that has taken him from being a nobody to being John Grisham.
 Why do we have to focus on the small daily things instead of focusing on this overwhelming task?
 Because what settles in is what is called paralysis by analysis.
 Maybe you’ve heard of that already, but what it means is that if we focus on the big things we have to achieve, like even like the big task of writing a novel, which is a huge undertaking in itself.
 If you focus on building a writing career, or if we start comparing ourselves to the John Grishams of this world and the Stephen Kings and the J. K. Rowlings.

 We might never even write one page.
 Instead, we have to focus on this one small thing daily.
 Like Stephen King, he has another rule.
 He writes 2000 words per day.
 It’s quite a lot if you think about it, but, for him, it has helped him write bestsellers and stay in the game for years and years and years.

 So don’t fall victim to the paralysis by analysis, by looking at people who are successful already.
 Instead, focus on this one small thing.
 Adapt this rule into your daily writing life.
 So what are you doing daily to advance your writing career?
 Or let me ask it another way: what can you do daily to advance your writing career?